ghga-de/docs.ghga.de/user_docs/user_stories/submission/Citing_GHGA_Submissions.md

 **Requirement: Describe the authorship requirements**

 **A:** Some Data Submitters require Data Requesters who utilise data that they have archived to include the Data Submitter as a co-author in any publication based upon that data.
 When submitting data to GHGA, please check whether such a policy exists at your institution, so that it can be included in your data availability statement if needed.

+**Requirement: The reviewers ask for Reviewer Access**

+**A:** Same as at the EGA, download access to the files cannot be granted to persons without an approved Data Access Request.
+For studies that are already released on the GHGA Data Portal, the non-personal metadata can be downloaded as excel file as proof of upload via the GHGA Study Accession: https://data.ghga.de/api/rts/studies/GHGAS12079965883832